2019/2020 Competency-Based Task/Competency List for Auto Body Technology I (8676/36 weeks, 140 hours)

 - Demonstrate hammer and dolly techniques.

-- Heat- and cold-shrink stretched panel areas to specified contour.
+- Heat-shrink stretched panel areas to proper contour.

 Repairing Moveable Glass and Hardware